Best FPL Goalkeepers to pick in Gameweek 25

 Premium set and forget

-You pick one premium goalkeeper (like Ederson or Alisson), and do not worry about them the whole season.
-Premium goalkeepers has high clean sheet potential, although they rarely collects points for save points.
+You pick one premium goalkeeper (like Raya or Alisson) and do not worry about them the whole season.
+Premium goalkeepers have high clean sheet potential, although they rarely collect points for save points.

-You would pick 4.0 million goalkeeper to the bench – either a starting goalkeeper or non-starting.
+You would pick a 4.0 million goalkeeper to the bench – either a starting goalkeeper or a non-starting.

 • Total costs = 4.0 + 5.5 = 9.5m